braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 ## Customization {#linking-customization}

-### Web View UI Customization
+### Default WebView Customization

-The `ABKModalWebViewController` class, which is used to display web URLs from the SDK, is open source.
+The open-source `ABKModalWebViewController` class is used to display web URLs opened by the SDK, typically when "Open Web URL Inside App" is selected for a web deep link.

-You can declare a category for, or directly modify, the `ABKModalWebViewController` class to apply any UI customization to the web view.
+You can declare a category for, or directly modify, the `ABKModalWebViewController` class to apply customization to the web view.
 Please check the class's [.h file][6] and [.m file][5] for more detail.

 ### Linking Handling Customization